wildhemp/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model includes RELU layers to introduce nonlinearity, and the data is normalized and cropped in the model using a Keras lambda and cropping layers (model.py lines 262-264).

-The model is a somewhat modified version of the nvidia model, tuned to work better for the current problem.
+The model is a somewhat modified version of the [nvidia model](https://arxiv.org/pdf/1604.07316.pdf), tuned to work better for the current problem.

 ####2.
 Attempts to reduce overfitting in the model

 The model uses L2 regularization to prevent overfitting (e.g. model.py line 266).
 I also experimented with using Dropout layers, which worked, but using L2 made the loss decrease smoother (not jumping up and down), and the car run smoother on Track 1.

+Besides this I also augmented and filtered the data.
+For details, see the last section.

 The model was trained and validated on different data sets (both track 1 and 2) to ensure that the model was not overfitting (code line 298-302).